space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ## Reverting a commit you made

-Oh shit, your xenomorph erotica made its way into a commit/you accidentally committed a submodule!
+Oh no, your xenomorph poetry made its way into a commit/you accidentally committed a submodule!
 What now?
 Well, there's two solutions:

 ```
 git revert HEAD
 ```

 This makes a new commit undoing the current commit, and then commits it.
-Hehe commit.

 If you want to undo a different commit, you can check its hash in `git log --oneline` and then call `git revert [commit hash]`.
 Git has a more robust system for doing this; you can do `git revert HEAD~1` to undo the commit before your current one or `git revert HEAD~2` to revert the one before that.
 The `~1` just means '1 commit before HEAD'.